silverstripe/silverstripe-framework/docs/en/topics/testing/create-functional-test.md

 *  Create methods that start with "test" to create your tests.
 *  Assertions are used to work out if a test passed or failed.

 The code of the tests is a little different.
-Instead of examining the behaviour of objects, we example the results of URLs.
+Instead of examining the behaviour of objects, we examine the results of URLs.
 Here is an example from the subsites module:

 	:::php